wp-plugins/catablog/readme.txt

 Go to http://catablog.illproductions.com, it is a place to learn and share more about your experiences with CataBlog.

 == Changelog ==

+= 0.9.5 =
+* Fix: CataBlog no longer modifies the database directly, preferring built in WordPress functions instead.
+* New: Tags have been replaced with a more WordPress like categories feature.
+* New: Options page now has a better organized tabbed interface.
+* Fix: Various small user interface tweaks and bug fixes.

 = 0.9.3 =
 * New: View settings now have separate template code for items and their "buy now" buttons.